Join In the Family of Brookwood

 We invite you to learn more about membership by registering for one of our upcoming Discovering Membership classes:

-- Following the April membership class, we encourage you to visit the Small Group and Ministry and Volunteer Sampler to learn more about the many activities happening throughout our church.
+- Following each membership class, we encourage you to visit the Small Group and Ministry Samplers to learn more about the many activities happening throughout our church.

 If you have any questions about membership please contact: